 In a lot of circumstances parents are a consideration in the team dynamic.
 I am not in favor of having an adversarial – or at least a hands-off – relationship with parents that some coaches seem to favor.
 I think there is much to be gained from being engaged with the parents in a positive way.
 If nothing else, it can help avoid problems.
 More than that, parents can be a good source of information.

 Your relationship with your players – both individually and collectively – can be a massive influence on your success as a coach.
 That means you need good communication skills.
 This includes knowing how to teach lessons that stick.
-You also need to be very observant to pick up on the cues players give you.
+You also need to be very observant to pick up on the cues players give you, especially in terms of how they want to be coached.
 And keep in mind that sometimes you’ll experience addition by subtraction.

 6 Steps to Better Practices - Free Guide